erkka8742/AWS-Lambda-chat/README.md

-Files for creating a chat website with text and images.
+Chat website with text and images.
 Each JS file runs on its own AWS Lambda function.

 Live at https://join2.chat